Anti-Poaching Patrols in Myanmar

 Why is this project important?

-Elephant Family is partnering with the Wildlife Conservation Society, which has been working in Myanmar for over a decade and is supporting the Myanmar Forest Department to strengthen its existing systems of law enforcement for the protection of elephants and their habitats.
+Elephant Family partnered with the Wildlife Conservation Society, which has been working in Myanmar for over a decade and is supporting the Myanmar Forest Department to strengthen its existing systems of law enforcement for the protection of elephants and their habitats.

 The Myanmar Government does not have sufficient funds to pay for ranger patrols that are needed to secure their parks and wildlife sanctuaries against poaching.
 Rangers are up against armed illegal loggers and hunters who killed two elephants and burnt down the ranger station as a warning in 2014.
-Support from Elephant Family means that elephant populations for the first time in decades could be properly secured for the future.
+Support from Elephant Family meant that elephant populations had a chance at a more secure future for the first time in decades.

 Project Partner: Wildlife Conservation Society (WCS) & Myanmar Forest Department

 Elephant population of Alaungdaw Kathapa National Park & Rakhine Yoma National Park: 400-450

 To raise national capacity for the monitoring and protection of wild Asian elephants and provide a source of sustainable employment for working elephants and mahouts at key sites in Myanmar.

 Wildlife rangers are some of the bravest men in Myanmar who work with decommissioned logging elephants as Elephant Protection Units (EPUs) to trek deep into the jungle, rooting out illegal activity.
 In 2014 alone they reported 230 incidents that resulted in scores of arrests.